7.14.1. Selection Sort

 }

-Passing an array to the swap function.
-In the previous figure, the program passed the two array elements to swap to the swap function as pointers.
-The program passes the entire array and two indexes to the swap function in this version.
-Although the program passes the entire array, the function doesn't need the array's size, but it must assume that the two index values are within bounds.
+The last example demonstrates another option: passing the data array to the swap function.
+Whereas the other examples pass two array elements to the swap function, this version passes the entire array and two array indexes.
+Although the program passes the entire array, the function doesn't need the array's size and assumes that the two index values are within bounds.